renesas/renesas-nvidia-tao-integration/README.md

     ./docker_gpu_install.sh
     ./setup_tao_env.sh
     ```
     This should start the setup script and install the necessary dependancies to use the GUI and the Jupyter notebooks.
+Ensure to select `TAO`, `TOOLs`, `Easy_GUI` and `Pre_image`.
     For Reneasas RZ/V, please install and setup AI SDK that includes DRP-AI TVM v2.5, steps 3-5 from [here](https://renesas-rz.github.io/rzv_ai_sdk/latest/getting_started.html#step3).

 4. To start Renesas AI Model Deployer: